louking/contracts/docs/contract-admin-reference.rst

    **Note** if the :term:`date rule` for the :term:`race` is not set, the system creates one automatically, based on nth day of week in month.

--  a :ref:`post-event-email` is sent to thank the race director for the opportunity to provide our services, to let them know they’ve been penciled in for the following year, and to ask them to complete a short survey on how well we did
+-  for :term:`events <event>` which have *finishline* or *coursemarking* services, a :ref:`post-event-email` is sent to thank the race director for the opportunity to provide our services, to let them know they’ve been penciled in for the following year, and to ask them to complete a short survey on how well we did

+-  for :term:`events <event>` which have only *premiumpromotion* service, an email is sent about 120 days before the next year's event is expected to occur

 .. _post-event-email: